 We recommend that clusters have a minimum of three servers in order to achieve a level of fault tolerance.
-Also, an odd number of servers provide better resiliency per server than an even-numbered cluster.
-We make these recommendations because once the model is running, the system will continue running as long more than half the servers are in communication.
+Also, an odd number of servers provides better individual server resiliency than an even-numbered cluster.
+We make these recommendations because once the model is running, the system will continue running as long as more than half the servers are in communication.
 For example, in a cluster of six servers, four must stay in communication; for a cluster of three servers, two must stay in communication, and for a cluster of two servers, all servers must be in communication.
 Both a three-server cluster and a four-server cluster can tolerate a maximum of one lost server.